 This award is located at level 8 of the FHEQ.
 The programme has been designed with reference to the QAA Doctoral Degrees Characteristics (2011) and FHEQ (2008) Qualification Descriptor for Level 8.
-The QAA Code of Practice for PG Research Programmes have also informed the design of the programme.
+The guidelines published by the Association of Business Schools for DBA (2005) and the QAA Code of Practice for PG Research Programmes have also informed the design of the programme.